 Keep in mind that there might be additional fees depending on the type of investment you choose and whether you decide to enlist the services of a lawyer for your application.

-Funchal, Camara de Lobos, Ponta do Sol (PDS), Garajau, and Machico are among the most popular areas with good opportunities in real estate to consider when scouting for Madeira Golden Visa properties.
+Funchal, Camara de Lobos, Ponta do Sol (PDS), Garajau, and Machico are among the most popular places for Golden Visa holders to live in Madeira.
 Each offers unique benefits, from the urban vibes of Funchal to the beautiful seafront views of Garajau.
-Note that there are other locations you might enjoy not listed here available to consider for investing in Madeira, such as the island of Porto Santo in Madeira which offers beautiful mountain views.
+Note that there are other locations you might enjoy not listed here available to consider for living in Madeira, such as the island of Porto Santo in Madeira which offers beautiful mountain views.

 Funchal